sinasamavati/eake/README.md

 ## Why?

-Because invoking shell commands from Erlang is sometimes better than invoking Erlang several times from a Makefile.
+Because invoking shell commands from Erlang is sometimes better than booting/re-booting Erlang VM several times from a Makefile target.

 ## Installation